 Why Study a Foreign Language?

 The global market only keeps growing on our fast-paced, wired planet.
-Speaking a foreign language like Spanish, Chinese or Japanese is one of the most marketable skills you can offer to an employer.
+Speaking a foreign language is one of the most marketable skills you can offer to an employer.
 You will instantly jump to those among the top of the applicant list.
 For example:

 - A corporate president waits in silence while an interpreter closes a deal with important Japanese investors.

 - A nurse can’t diagnose a complaint because the patient can only speak French and the interpreter has not arrived yet.

 We strive to offer dynamic, engaging language classes that challenge students to progress in their target languages.
 We are living in a world where knowing more than one language can make an impact on the job market, where communication can make or break a business deal, where global travel is on everyone’s dream list, and where knowing a foreign language is an invaluable asset.

 We offer courses in Arabic, French, Japanese, Italian, Portuguese and Spanish.
 Emphasis is placed on practical application of the language for effective communication.